Skip to content

 A personal alarm can quickly connect you to a trained professional in case of an emergency or any concerns.

-Personal alarms have a range of features beyond calling for help, such as GPS tracking and automatic fall detection alerts.
+Personal alarms have a range of features beyond calling for help, such as GPS tracking and additional safety features.
 They also have two-way communication with a powerful speaker and microphone built-in, allowing you to speak directly to the alarm monitoring centre.

-One of the many benefits of a personal alarm over a mobile phone is that you can always have an alarm pendant on you.
+One of the many benefits of a personal alarm over a mobile phone is that you can always have a help device on you.
 They can have a long-lasting battery life, so you don't have to worry about charging them or the battery running down.

 • The team will speak to you through the alarm equipment and quickly assess the situation.
 They will call nominated contacts, such as family, neighbors, or friends, if they need further help.